 Peter Nikolov

-Head of Inbound Sales
+Head of Global Sales

 About the author

-Peter Nikolov is Head of Inbound Sales at AMPECO.
+Peter Nikolov is Head of Global Sales at AMPECO.
 As one of the leading EV charging management software consultants worldwide, you can reach out to him regarding EV charging business models and must-have features in your EV charging platform.